What do I need to know before moving to Santa Marta?

 - Are healthcare and health insurance expensive in Santa Marta?

-- What are emergency services like in Santa Marta?
+- What are the visa & residency requirements in Santa Marta?

 What do I need to know before moving to Santa Marta?